Dream Chronicles: The Book of Water: Gameplay

 The hint system is much more evolved and enhanced than all of previous Dream Chronicles games.
 Players can use "Locator" button on the left edge to highlight objects that they can pick up, including Dream Pieces.
-The "Locator" needs to be fully charged to work, and it will charge up over time.
-But if there are not any, the power of hints is not used.
-Some puzzles have a skip button available, players just have to wait until it is filled to use it.
+The "Locator" needs to be fully charged to work, and it will charge up over time, but if there are not any, the power of hints is not used.
+Some puzzles have a skip button available, and the players have to wait until it is filled to use it.
 There is also a help system at players' disposal.
 By clicking on this button, players will be revealed a hint or objective in a board.
 The hint or objective disappears from the board when is achieved.
-The notable feature, which only featured in the Collector's Edition of the game, is that players can play as Faye in the bonus chapter, besides playing as the main character Lyra.
-Play as Faye in the prequel to Lyra's journey in The Book of Water find out what happened just moments before Lyra's story began.
+The notable feature, which is only featured in the Collector's Edition of the game, is that players can play as Faye in the bonus chapter, besides playing as the main character Lyra.
+The bonus chapter is a prequel to Lyra's journey in The Book of Water and is set shortly before Lyra's story begins.

-Like the previous game The Book of Air, Dream Chronicles’ feature factor called "Dream Jewels" come with four special powers (one ability was lifted compared to the fourth game).
+Like the previous game The Book of Air, The Book of Water has Dream Jewels that come with four special powers (one ability was lifted compared to the fourth game).
 They can be used to light up a dark place ("Illuminate"), reconstruct objects of things broken apart in pieces ("Weld"), reveal invisible things or secret ("Reveal"), and permits seeing someone Lyra love that is far away ("Vision").
 In order to activate Dream Jewels, players need to fill them with Dream Pieces which are thrown throughout.
 At the end of the game, players earn an overall high score.
-The faster how players can complete the game, the more Dream Jewels and Dream Pieces they can find, the fewer times they skip puzzles, the better score they will earn.
+The faster how players can complete the game, the more Dream Jewels and Dream Pieces they can find, and the fewer times they skip puzzles, the better score they will earn.
 When players play again under the same name, some of the key items themselves will be in different places the second times around.